 I hid the column of variables lurking at the side of the dashboard, to ensure that users wouldn’t see them.

 I also hid all of the other sheets containing the data and the staging data.
-There is no need for these to be shown to the end user, and in fact leaving them showing risks users altering your data.
+There is no need for these to be shown to the end-user, and in fact, leaving them showing risks to users altering your data.

 All of these changes were relatively minor and didn’t take long to implement, but they make a disproportionately large impact on the aesthetic quality and ultimately, the impact of your dashboard, so it’s definitely worth taking this final step.

 Of course, our work is never done and not a moment passed after the metaphorical ink had dried, before I began thinking about improvements and next steps.